 - If your friend seems like they don’t care about anything anymore

-- If they express a negative outlook on life
+- express a negative outlook on life

 - uncharacteristically short-tempered, sad, irritable or moody